 On December 23, 2013, the merger was consummated.
 Exactly one month later, Kelvin and JeMese purchased the beautiful retreat now known as Chamberland Funerals & Cremations.
 Chamberland opened its doors to serve on April 2, 2014, and the rest is a story in the making.
-Kelvin and JeMese have been pleased to serve families from various ethnic, cultural, and socioeconomic backgrounds - intimately and personally as they deserve.
+Kelvin and JeMese are blessed to continue their passion for service to families from various ethnic, cultural, and socioeconomic backgrounds - intimately and personally - as families deserve.